 PhD, BS Optom, FAAO

-Research Assistant Professor, Senior Clinical Scientist, and Clinical Research Manager at the Centre for Ocular Research & Education, University of Waterloo
+Research Assistant Professor, Senior Clinical Scientist, and Clinical Research Manager at the Centre for Ocular Research & Education, University of Waterloo (employment details during the development of this program)

 BSc(Hons), MCOptom, PGDip, FIACLE